geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah, so yeah, yeah.
 So I think it would be nice to have some asserts saying, I don't know what's the best way to do this, because I don't know what's the definition for obvious things that needs to be updated but not updating or not tracked correctly.

 ##### **Geohot** [[00:07:09](https://www.youtube.com/watch?v=_mJIF112c5k&t=429)]
 Yeah, I mean, I can at least, yeah, what I can do is I can add some stuff to check all the inputs to the jit and make sure their format is correct.
 Because right now, we're only checking some of them.
-And this default one kind of broke with the shape tracker.
+And this default one kind of broke with the ShapeTracker.
 I can definitely work on that this week, which will help you.
 Basically, it's like if you did something for weight, say you multiplied a weight by two on one of your jits,

 ##### **Nimlgen** [[00:07:29](https://www.youtube.com/watch?v=_mJIF112c5k&t=449)]
 we can detect that and be like, no, no, no, you messed it up.
 So the inputs we explicitly read, we're going to have to do this.